Welcome to our very 'sciency' hair blog on how to boost hair growth!

 You can also use those same tea bags from your cup for more direct application.
 Once the teabags have cooled down but are still wet, squeeze the tea out over the scalp.
 Leave on for up to 30 minutes and rinse off with cool water.

 Here at Cel, we know the importance of hair growth.
-It’s more than just looking nice, it’s feeling good about yourself, and that’s what we all want to feel.
+It’s more than just looking nice: it’s feeling good about yourself, and that’s what we all want to obtain.

 With extensive research and expert knowledge, we’ve formulated a daily use hair formula, that combats hair thinning and hair loss: our Microstem Hair Growth Formula.
-We mix science with nature, using Asparagus Stem Cells which are proven to slow down the hair loss process, by providing each strand of hair with keratin.
+We mix science with nature, using Asparagus Stem Cells which are proven to slow down the hair loss process, by providing each strand of hair with keratin: the structural protein that makes up hair!

-It doesn’t only slow down hair loss, but it also encourages hair growth by extending the anagen phase, and our selected vitamins and minerals protect and strengthen the hair follicles at the scalp.
+It doesn’t only help slow down hair loss, but it also encourages and boosts hair growth by extending the Anagen phase, and our scientifically optimized, specifically selected vitamins and minerals protect and strengthen the hair follicles at the root in the scalp.
+Try it today...

 What you eat can really make a difference to the health of your hair, because, without the right nutrients, hair can struggle to grow.
-Two nutrients you need to make sure you have an abundance of, are zinc and vitamin D.
+Two nutrients you need to make sure you have an abundance of, are Zinc and Niacin.

 It might sound strange, but it’s been suggested that the nutrients found in onions can help with the regrowth of hair, especially for those who lose hair in patches.

-Onions contain sulfur, which is a mineral already found in the body, which is essential for the production of enzymes and proteins such as keratin, which is key to hair growth.
-They also contain antioxidants, which can fight against free radicals which could damage hair follicles.
+Onions contain sulfur, which is a mineral already found in the body, that is considered essential for the production of enzymes and proteins such as keratin, which is key to hair growth and structure.
+Onions also contain antioxidants, which can help fight against free radicals which could damage hair follicles.

 As with our hair formula, we have developed a hair thickening Microstem Shampoo and Conditioner, which enhances the growth of hair using our mix of nature and science.

-Unlike some shampoos, we don’t use any harsh chemicals which might damage the scalp and dry out the hair, but instead, use nutrients that nourish the follicles.
-Our shampoo and conditioner are proven to strengthen hair and boost growth.
+Unlike some shampoos, we don’t use any harsh chemicals which might damage the scalp and dry out the hair (like yucky parabens and sulfates) but instead, use nutrients and scientifically optimized ingredients that nourish the follicles.
+Our brilliant, targeted shampoo and conditioner are proven to strengthen hair and boost hair growth.

 It contains keratin, the protein that’s vital to healthy, growing hair, as well as Active Panax Ginseng – it stimulates the scalp to fight hair thinning and encourage more hair growth.